Azure/azure-sdk-for-java/eventhubs/client/README.md

 being sent in a batch or the size of data included in the message.
 Because size limits are subject to change, please refer to Azure Event Hubs quotas and limits for specifics.

 ### Other exceptions
 For detailed information about these and other exceptions that may occur, please refer to [Event Hubs Messaging Exceptions][event_hubs_messaging_exceptions].

 ## Next steps
 Beyond those discussed, the Azure Event Hubs client library offers support for many additional scenarios to help take advantage of the full feature set of the Azure Event Hubs service.
 In order to help explore some of the these scenarios, the following set of sample is available:
 - [Inspect Event Hub and partition properties][sample_get_event_hubs_metadata]
 - [Publish an event to an Event Hub][sample_send_event]
 - [Publish events to a specific Event Hub partition with producer option][sample_send_producer_option]
 - [Publish events to a specific Event Hub partition with send option][sample_send_send_option]
 - [Publish events with custom metadata][sample_send_custom_event_data]
 - [Consume events from an Event Hub partition][sample_receive_event]
-- [Consume event batch][sample_receive_batch]
 - [Save the last read event and resume from that point][sample_sequence_number]

 ## Contributing

-If you would like to become an active contributor to this project please refer to our [Contribution Guidelines](./../../CONTRIBUTING.md) for more information.
+If you would like to become an active contributor to this project please refer to our [Contribution Guidelines](./CONTRIBUTING.md) for more information.

-1. Fork it
-1. Create your feature branch (`git checkout -b my-new-feature`)
-1. Commit your changes (`git commit -am 'Add some feature'`)
-1. Push to the branch (`git push origin my-new-feature`)
-1. Create new Pull Request

 <!-- Links -->
 [api_documentation]: https://azuresdkartifacts.blob.core.windows.net/azure-sdk-for-java/index.html